Ayako Tanahashi

-Ayako Tanahashi (March 25, 1839 – September 23, 1939), in Japanese 棚橋绚子, was a Japanese educator and school administrator.
+Ayako Tanahashi (棚橋绚子; March 25, 1839 – September 23, 1939) was a Japanese educator and school administrator.
 She was a founder and first principal of Tokyo Girls' High School.

 Early life and education

 Tanahashi was born in Osaka (some sources give Nagoya as her birthplace), the daughter of Shoyemon Ushioda.
 She studied Chinese classics, and married a blind scholar, Daisaku Tanahashi, when she was seventeen.
 They had three children.
 Her son, Ichiro Tanahashi, became an educator, scholar, and politician.